 The price of the tour includes accommodation in a twin room.

-If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this can’t always be the case.
+If you are a solo traveler, you will share the room with another like-minded traveler from the group.
+We always try to group people of same gender and age but note that this won’t always be the case.

 There is a visa on arrival available at Basra International Airport.
 It costs $80.